Customizing the GraphQL Schema

 contributors actually share most of the fields, we can abstract those up into

-interface and add a custom query field for all team members
+a TeamMember interface and add a custom query field for all team members

 (as well as a custom resolver for full names):